CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 ![](./img/tp_wifinetworklist.png)

+!!! info ""
-?>  All the settings in this group are not available via WMI.
+     All the settings in this group are not available via WMI.

 **Number of networks:** Number of current available networks.

+!!! info ""
-?> View only.
+    View only.

 For each network the Security Type is shown.

 * Possible values are "Open" and "Secured".
 * If Secured, the security type is displayed.

+!!! info ""
-?> View only.
+    View only.

 Each SSID can be selected to display more details.
 <details><summary>[SSID Value](Status)</summary>